szaumoor/ZSTweaks/ZSTweaks/README.md

     - +1: All penalties removed, +1 to Armor Class vs. Missiles
     - +2: +1 to Armor Class, +3 to Armor Class vs. Missiles
   - Two-weapon style
-    - +0: -2 penalty to Armor Class (you don't have any training deflecting with 2 weapons), -1 to damage with right hand, -2 to damage with left hand, THAC0 for right and left have penalties of -4 and -6, respectively.
+    - +0: -2 penalty to Armor Class, -1 to damage with right hand, -2 to damage with left hand, THAC0 for right and left have penalties of -4 and -6, respectively (you don't have any training or using 2 weapons, the left hand suffering the biggest drawback).
     - +1: Damage penalty on left hand reduced to -1, thac0 penalties for right and left hand reduced to -2 and -4, respectively.
 Armor class penalty decreased to -1.
     - +2: Armor class, and Thac0 and Damage penalty for right hand removed
     - +3: Damage penalty for left hand removed, THAC0 penalty for left hand reduced to -2, Armor Class gets a +1 bonus
+  - **Weapon proficiencies**: This tiny overhaul addresses primarily something that has bothered me forever about proficiency progression, which is the weird jump in THAC0 from 2 proficiency points to 3.
+Therefore:
+    - 1 proficiency point: No penalty or bonus (vanilla)
+    - 2 proficiency points: +1 THAC0 and +2 Damage (vanilla)
+    - 3 proficiency points: +2 THAC0 and +3 Damage
+    - 4 proficiency points: +3 THAC0 and +4 Damage
+    - 5 proficiency points: +4 THAC0 and +5 Damage

 Overall, these changes may increase difficulty slightly, as creatures with player-usable classes may have a slight HP boost, and the same goes for strength bonuses, though this is compensated by the fact you get the same bonuses.
 Ditto for some of the proficiency changes.